 Q. Who is this book for?

 A. This book is for anyone who has ever visited a great building, walked in, looked around, wondered what all the fuss was about, and left to get lunch.
 I hate that!
 Let me tell you the stories.

-It is really good for groups too.
+It is perfect for groups too.
 Imagine if everyone knew what they were looking at.
-The subsequent discussions would be so much better, so much more interesting.
+The subsequent discussions would be so much better, so much more enjoyable.

 You would come away knowing why this beautiful church is so important, not just taking someone’s word for it.

 And it is for pilgrims.
 So that when you arrive, you can visit the chapels, see the Portico de la Gloria, and light a candle, knowing who was there before you.

 You become a part of history.
 And that’s pretty extraordinary.
 It’s like a treasure hunt.